 Colors are all around us.
 They're in the natural world, in the homes we live in, the cars we drive, the clothes we wear, and the entertainment we watch.
 Colors aren't just meaningless parts of our environment, either.
 They can change the way we feel and react to different situations.
 Color therapy uses these powers of color to heal, energize, and soothe us.

 Color therapy is an alternative therapy that uses colors and their frequencies to heal physical and emotional problems.Color therapy is also known as chromopathy, chromotherapy, or color healing.

 The goal of color therapy is to correct physiological and psychological imbalances.
 For instance, if you're stressed, color therapy can help soothe you so that you can regain your psychological balance.
 If you're depressed, color therapy can be used to invigorate you and give you increased energy.

 Color therapy has been around at least since the time of Ancient Egypt.
 Egyptians believed in the power of light and used different colors of light to promote healing.
 Color therapy has continued to be important in some cultures.
 Even in Western societies that tend to prefer modern, institutionalized medicine, natural healers have continued to use colors to help people improve their physical and emotional health.

-Although Western medicine doesn't accept color therapy as such, Western researchers are studying the scientific properties of colored light and the light frequencies within it.
+Although Western medicine doesn't accept color therapy as much, Western researchers are studying the scientific properties of colored light and the light frequencies within it.
 Color therapy hasn't 'earned' a place in Western medicine yet, but there's a strong possibility that it might when all the research results come in.